Last Updated on March 8, 2022 by Grow with Bovees

 - High Retaining Walls

 - High walls can be made more interesting by building them in the form of long window-boxes or double walls for growing plants up the wall.
-This is worth doing if the garden area is small, for it gives you more space to grow plants.
+This is worth doing if the garden area is small, as it gives you more space to grow plants.

 - Build Some Steps